TarikGul/math-vis/README.md

-# Welcome to this Math Visualizer
+# Welcome to this Math Visualizer!

 ## Tech